 This course allows students to perfect their skills in French.
 Oral and written practice will be based on cultural and literary readings.
-Prerequisites: FREN 201 and 202, or permission of instructor.
+Prerequisites: FREN 202, or three years of high school French or permission of instructor.
 [H,L] (O) 3 credits